Brown bullhead: Diet

 Brown bullheads are omnivorous benthic bottom feeders.
 Their diet consists of algae, leeches, worms, mollusks, crustaceans, insects, crayfish, other smaller fish species and fish eggs.
 Brown bullheads are typically nocturnal feeders, but have been reported to feed diurnally.
 Bullheads have poor eyesight and are heavily reliant on their sensitive barbels to locate their food.
 The fish are omnivorous and will reportedly eat almost anything that fits in their mouth.

 Predation

 Brown bullheads are the most susceptible to predators in their developmental stages, primarily as eggs.
-They are prey to the following species: northern pike, muskellunge, walleye, snapping turtles, water snakes, green herons, yellow perch, and sunfish.
+They are prey to the following species: northern pike, muskellunge, largemouth bass, walleye, snapping turtles, water snakes, green herons, yellow perch, and sunfish.
 Additionally, brown bullheads are used for small-scale commercial fishing, recreational fishing, and more specifically for consumption and research.
 Predation by other fish and coexisting species is only a realistic threat to bullheads under 4 in, while the biggest threat to adult bullheads is humans.
 Brown bullheads have protective coloration to avoid predation.
 As a mode of physical defense against predators, bullhead species have a sharp spine on the leading edge of their dorsal and pectoral fins.
 To use this adaptation as a defense mechanism, bullheads will stiffen the spine while being attacked, impeding the predator's ability to swallow while simultaneously releasing a venom to sting and burn the predator.